 Meet our animals

-From capybara to parrots, Hobbledown Heath will be home to a wide collection of farm and zoo animals.
-All will be housed in unique, spacious enclosures with runs, tunnels, and bridges which encourage natural behaviours, while also giving our guests the chance to come face-to-face with our animals – and giving our animals the chance to come face-to-face with you!
+From capybara to parrots, Hobbledown Heath is home to a wide collection of farm and zoo animals.
+All are housed in unique, spacious enclosures with runs, tunnels, and bridges which encourage natural behaviours while also giving our guests the chance to come face-to-face with our animals – and giving our animals the chance to come face-to-face with you!

 Enjoy daily keeper talks, animal walks, demonstrations and more.
 Get up close and personal with our permanent animal walkthroughs – and, if that’s not enough, book your own personal face-to-face experience…